local-civics/design-components/README.md

 ## **Publishing**

-Before publishing you should build the Storybook project.
+Before publishing, you should build the Storybook project.

 `NODE_ENV=production npm run build-storybook`

-or if want to live updates,
+or if you want to live updates,

 `NODE_ENV=production npm run storybook`